RobertDober/earmark_parser/README.md

 In both cases one can override the mapper function with either the `mapper` option (used if and only if `timeout` is nil) or the
 `mapper_with_timeout` function (used otherwise).

-For the escript only the `timeout` command line argument can be used.

-## Security

-Please be aware that Markdown is not a secure format.
-It produces HTML from Markdown and HTML.
-It is your job to sanitize and or filter the output of `EarmarkParser.as_html` if you cannot trust the input and are to serve the produced HTML on the Web.

 <!-- END inserted moduledoc EarmarkParser -->